skdietrich/The-American-Paranormal/README.md

 ---

 ## 📋 Executive Summary
-**The American Paranormal ITC Suite** represents the next generation of environmental anomaly detection. engineered for serious investigators and researchers.
+**The American Paranormal ITC Suite** represents the next generation of environmental anomaly detection, engineered for serious investigators and researchers.
 Unlike consumer-grade "ghost boxes" that rely on random radio sweeps, this platform utilizes **AudioWorklet** technology and proprietary statistical algorithms to analyze environmental audio in real-time.

 This software serves as the official digital companion to the book **"The American Paranormal,"** providing readers with the rigorous tools necessary to validate environmental shifts, entropy fluctuations, and potential transcommunication events.